CooperToons HomePage Dept. of Education Merry History CooperToons Books

 System Playing

 OK.
 The empirical evidence seems to show that Joe and his friends will eventually lose.
-But then how was Joe able to theoretically prove to Arnold that he should win?
+But then how was Joe able to apparently theoretically prove to Arnold that he should win?
 We've always wanted to know that.

 No doubt you have, as Captain Mephisto said to Sidney Brand.
 It's very simple really.